Multi-county pursuit ends in arrest, drugs and cash seized

 According to PCSO reports, the pursuit began in Durant, where authorities attempted to stop a man driving a vehicle reported as stolen from a Mercedes dealership in Dallas, Texas.
 The dealership was reportedly tracking the vehicle’s location and reporting its whereabouts to police.

-Records indicate, somewhere along the way, the man driving the vehicle managed to elude authorities in the Durant area.
+Records indicate that somewhere along the way, the man driving the vehicle managed to elude authorities in the Durant area.

 “At the same time I noticed the Mercedes the driver also noticed me and began to try and get distance from me,” Foran reported.